Peace like a river?

-They honestly admitted the dry suits would not necessarily keep us dry, then they proved it.
-Forty-two degree melted glacier water seeped in around our ankles and wrists as we waded into the swift current to demonstrate our ability to swim.
-A pre-requisite for rafting Six Mile Creek, we were we expected to swim two hundred yards.
-More importantly, we were required to pass “the test” – never, ever, ever try to stand up in the current.
-Of all the rivers I have rafted, only the guides of Six Mile Creek required participants to perform a test swim.
+Up front, they admitted the dry suits wouldn’t necessarily keep us dry, then they proved it.
+Forty-two degree melted glacier water seeped in around our ankles and wrists as we waded into the swift current to prove our swim ability.
+A pre-requisite for rafting Six Mile Creek, we demonstrated a two hundred yard swim.
+More importantly, we were required to pass “THE test” – never, ever, ever try to stand up in the current.
+Of all the rivers I have rafted, only the guides of Six Mile Creek required a test swim.
 Six people flunked and missed the ride.

 HOW TO FLUNK